 Tips on Handling an Inheritance

-- If you are getting SSI benefits and anticipate receiving an inheritance, consider talking it over with an experienced financial advisor.
-Finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- If you’re getting SSI benefits and anticipate receiving an inheritance, consider talking it over with a financial advisor.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A Social Security benefit calculator is a quick and easy way to get a solid estimate of what you’re going to be entitled to when you retire.